etherlinkcom/docs/docs/network/evm-nodes.md

 title: Running an Etherlink EVM node
 ---

-The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and applying new blueprints that process EVM transactions.
+The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and applying new blocks that process EVM transactions.

 ## Prerequisites

 - Make sure you understand the interaction between different nodes as described in [Etherlink architecture](/network/architecture).
-- If you want to verify the blueprints that come from the sequencer, run an Etherlink Smart Rollup node as described in [Running an Etherlink Smart Rollup node](/network/smart-rollup-nodes).
+- If you want to verify the blocks that come from the sequencer, run an Etherlink Smart Rollup node as described in [Running an Etherlink Smart Rollup node](/network/smart-rollup-nodes).
 Public Smart Rollup nodes for Etherlink are not yet available, so you must run your own if you want to participate in the Etherlink network.

 The EVM node runs Etherlink's kernel.